ogcincubator/bblocks-docs/_pages/create/examples.md

 permalink: /create/examples
 ---

+Examples help developers understand how they can integrate the building block into their applications.
+Code snippets in specific programming languages, are not only supported, but encouraged.

 Each example consists of Markdown `content` and/or a list of `snippets`. `snippets`, in turn, have a `language` (for highlighting, language tabs in Slate, etc.) and the `code` itself.